-The performance of the Company was affected due to the outbreak of Covid-19 in the early part of the year 2020.
-The prolonged lockdown and consequent travel restrictions to avoid spread of Covid-19 pandemic imposed by the Government of India as well other countries globally, almost all business segments i.e. corporate, leisure, MICE and direct business were severely impacted.
-The hospitality industry, in general has been severely impacted in terms of occupancy, ARR, RevPAR, turnover and profitability.
-Due to travel ban by several countries foreign travellers coming to India has become almost negligible.
-This has severely impacted the hotel industry in the Financial Year 2020- 21.
-However, when the Covid-19 pandemic started declining in November 2020, the domestic travellers improved occupancy of the hotel resulting in a reasonably good performance by the Company in the Financial Year.
-However, with the resurgence of Covid-19 in several countries, the hotel and tourism industry is expected to remain under pressure.
+The performance of the Company was affected due to the outbreak of second and third waves of the Covid-19 pandemic during the Financial Year.
+The lockdowns imposed by the Central and State Governments as well other countries globally and consequent travel restrictions to avoid spread of the Covid-19 pandemic had an impact on almost all business segments i.e. corporate, leisure, MICE and direct business, all of which were severely impacted.
+The hospitality industry, in general has been severely impacted in terms of occupancy, ARR, RevPAR, turnover and profitability resulting from the Covid-19 pandemic.
+Due to travel bans by several countries foreign travellers coming to India has become almost negligible.
+This has severely impacted the hotel industry in the Financial Year 2021 - 22.
+However, with India's very successful vaccination drive that resulted in Covid-19 pandemic infection declining, domestic travel and marketing and sales initiative taken by the Hotels to boost occupancies resulted in strong performance by the Company for the Financial Year.